dmbarbour/wikilon/docs/AwelonLang.md

         :a      {R without a} [A] → {R, a=[A]}
         .a      S [{} → {R, a=[A]}] → S [A] [{} → {R}]

-The record value is ephemeral.
-There is no curly brace syntax within Awelon to introduce a record.
-Instead, we can treat the record constructor function `[[A]:a [B]:b [C]:c]` as the record value.
-Like other functions, a record constructor is subject to ad-hoc composition, abstraction, and factoring.
-Unlike other functions, we can easily leverage commutativity of labels when refactoring record constructors.
+However, there is no curly brace syntax to introduce a record.
+Instead, the record constructor `[[A]:a [B]:b [C]:c]` is effectively the record value.
+Like other functions, the record constructor is subject to ad-hoc composition, abstraction, and factoring.
+Unlike other functions, we can easily leverage commutativity of labels when refactoring.

 For variants, first consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
 That is, an observer will supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
-For labeled sums, we simply need a labeled product of handlers - `[[OnA]:a [OnB]:b [OnC]:c ...]`.
+For labeled sums, we simply need a labeled product of handlers - `[[OnA] :a [OnB] :b [OnC] :c ...]`.
 Variant values could have concrete representation like `[.label [Value] case]`.

-        [[OnA]:a [OnB]:b] .a [ValA] case == [ValA] OnA
+        [[OnA] :a [OnB] :b] .a [ValA] case == [ValA] OnA case = [] b b a a d

-        case = [] b b a a d
+This model of labeled data adds no expressiveness to Awelon.
+In general, a record can be encoded as a trie, a label as a path.
+It is something we could model explicitly by leveraging accelerators and editable views - and doing so was my original intention.
+However, making labels primitive and records abstract better preserves the several benefits of labeled data.
+For example, we don't need to decode partial labels when reporting type or partial evaluation errors.
+We don't need to worry about dynamic construction of labels or ad-hoc composition of records.
+We essentially can reason about commutativity at a syntactic layer, without non-local knowledge of how labels are implemented.

-My original intention has been to leverage accelerators, editable views, embedded texts, and annotations to model labeled data explicitly.
-Church encoding of labeled data is not difficult: each label encodes a path through pairs, a record is a trie of pairs.
-Unfortunately, if we explicitly model labels it becomes much more complicated.
-It becomes difficult to syntactically factor code or preserve human-meaningful labels when reporting errors.
-To preserve the benefits of labeled data, it seems that making them primitive is valuable.
-But I'm still reluctant to commit to a specific model.
-Awelon's support for labeled data is still "experimental".
-I'll need to see how this idea works in practice, whether a different label model would be more appropriate (such as lenses), and also how nicely these labels work in context of KPN accelerators.
+That said, I'm reluctant to introduce new language primitives.
+Before I remove "experimental" status, I'll need to see how well this feature works in practice, whether an alternative model would be more appropriate (perhaps lens-based), and also how nicely this labeled data model works in context of accelerators, especially accelerated evaluation for Kahn process networks involving labeled ports and processes.

 ## Secure Hash Resources